Blogging

 I was a contributor at Dale & Co, the current affairs megablog, during 2011 and 2012.
 Dale & Co was voted 9th in the ranking of top political blogs at the 2011 Total Politics Blog awards.

-Over time I have also posted at Liberal Democrat Voice, Guardian Housing Network, LSE British Politics & Policy, LSE Impact of Social Sciences blog, The Conversation UK, The Policy Press blog, Democratic Audit, PolicyBristol blog, the CaCHE blog.
+Over time I also posted at a wide range of other sites.
+These included: Liberal Democrat Voice, Guardian Housing Network, LSE British Politics & Policy, LSE Impact of Social Sciences blog, The Conversation UK, The Policy Press blog, Democratic Audit, PolicyBristol blog, and the CaCHE blog.

-Between the summer of 2012 and the end of 2014 my blog was consistently among the top 100 UK politics blogs in the teads (ebuzzing as was) monthly blog ranking.
+Between the summer of 2012 and the end of 2014 my blog was consistently among the top 100 UK politics blogs in the ebuzzing/teads monthly blog ranking.
 It spent the last of those years in the top 50.
-But then someone killed the data source and the ranking abruptly stopped being compiled.
+That seemed like an achievement at the time – it meant that people were reading and circulating what I was posting, and back then that felt like a novelty for an academic.
+At the end of 2014 someone killed the data source and the ranking abruptly stopped being compiled.

 Image: © Steve Young (via Fotolia.com)